elmjonas/ACDB/Articles/pedersen26_organics/README.txt

 bindingproperties_1lowestG.txt <--- Contains the binding values (in kcal/mol) of the free energy, enthalpy and entropy for the global free energy minimum.
 All values are quasi-harmonic with a threshold of 100 cm^-1. database_1lowestG.pkl <-- The data of the global free energy minimum stored in the JKQC pickled format.
 The inorganic monomer data can be found in the main database.

+NOTE: we are curretly having some problems uploading the output files, these will come later.